 Phase 1 Results

-Results from the first phase of data acquisition and analysis have been published to npj Digital Medicine, "International Electronic Health Record-Derived COVID-19 Clinical Course Profile: The 4CE Consortium."
+Results from the first phase of data acquisition and analysis have been published in npj Digital Medicine, "International Electronic Health Record-Derived COVID-19 Clinical Course Profile: The 4CE Consortium."

 Joining the Consortium